pjtunstall/a-ray-tracer-darkly/README.md

 ));
 ```

-Internally, it makes itself consist of a `Material` called `Isotropic`.
+Internally, it makes itself consist of a pseudo `Material` called `Isotropic`.

 ### Image quality parameters